 Since this first distribution generally must be taken no later than April 1 following the year you reach age 70 1/2, this date is known as your required beginning date.
 Required distributions for subsequent years must be taken no later than December 31 of each calendar year until you die, or when your balance is reduced to zero.
 This means that if you decide to delay your first distribution until April 1 in the year after you turn 70 1/2, you will be required to take two distributions during that year; your first year’s required distribution and your second year’s required distribution.

 There is one situation in which your required beginning date can be later than described above.
-If you continue working past age 70 1/2 and are still participating in your employer’s retirement plan, your required beginning date under the plan of your current employer can be as late as April 1 following the calendar year in which you retire (if the retirement plan allows this and you own five percent or less of the company).
+If you continue working past age 70 1/2 and are still participating in your employer’s retirement plan, your required beginning date under your current employer's plan can be as late as April 1 following the calendar year in which you retire (if the retirement plan allows this and you own five percent or less of the company).
 Again, subsequent distributions must be taken no later than December 31 of each calendar year.